Woman avoiding commitment in relationship

 Key Takeaways

-• Healing the avoidant attachment style requires self-awareness and identification of avoidant behaviors and triggers.
+• Healing the avoidant attachment style requires self-awareness and identification of avoidant triggers and behaviors.

 • Seeking therapy or counseling can provide professional support and guidance tailored to your specific needs.